Comedy great Robin Williams hanged himself at home

 Williams, 63, was found dead by his personal assistant at midday on Monday in a bedroom.
 He was suspended from a belt wedged between a closet door and a door frame, in a seated position just off the ground, Marin County's assistant chief deputy coroner, Keith Boyd, told a news conference.

-"Mr. Williams' personal assistant became concerned at approximately 11:45 a.m. when he failed to respond to knocks on his bedroom door," Boyd said.
+"Mr. Williams' personal assistant became concerned at approximately 11:45 a.m. when he failed to respond to knocks on his bedroom door," said Boyd.

 "His right shoulder area was touching the door with his body perpendicular to the door and slightly suspended.
 Mr. Williams at that time was cool to the touch with rigor mortis present in his body," Boyd added.